komsan-k/977-220/iot/messaging-Protocols/README.md

 - **DDS** — Data Distribution Service
 - **XMPP** — Extensible Messaging and Presence Protocol

-The study evaluates these protocols based on **architecture, reliability, scalability, interoperability, and suitability** for various IoT environments (edge, fog, and cloud).
+The detail evaluates these protocols based on **architecture, reliability, scalability, interoperability, and suitability** for various IoT environments (edge, fog, and cloud).

 ---